xenoken/Thunder/README.md

 * `thunder.mappings` : The list of Thunder Mappings.
 Each Mapping element tells Thunder how to replace tracked characters.

+* `thunder.debugMode` : Enables the logging of debug information to the console.

 ## Glossary